-The first engine of the new train, which will not be officially launched until 2024 in time for the Paris Olympic Games, was presented at a press conference on May 26 at the Belfort factory in eastern France.
+The first engine of the new train, which will not officially enter service until 2024 in time for the Paris Olympic Games, was first presented at a press conference on May 26 at the Belfort factory in eastern France.

 Compared to the previous versions, the stylistic evolution is obvious.
 The front of the train has a reptilian profile somewhat reminiscent of the Japanese Shinkansen.